-- Pollution prevention efforts, - Significant Aspects Objectives and Targets, - Implementation effectiveness, and - Green efforts (procurement, building, electronics stewardship)
+- Pollution prevention efforts, - Significant Aspects Objectives and Targets, - Management of change actions, - Action item implementation effectiveness, and - Green efforts (procurement, building, electronics stewardship)

 FM&T/KC's EMS is certified to the ISO 1400:2015 standard and has been certified since May 1997.
 The certification was most recently extended in July 2021.
 Maintenance of this certification involves annual audits by a third-party registrar with a certification extension audit every three years.
 The ISO 14001-2015 standard is internationally recognized and serves as the foundation of the EMS.